sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 ### WithdrawFromLockupStream

-Emitted when assets are withdrawn from a lockup stream.
+Emitted when assets are withdrawn from a stream.

 ```solidity
 event WithdrawFromLockupStream(uint256 indexed streamId, address indexed to, uint128 amount);